Rnt27/ImageClassification/README.md

 # ImageClassification
-A Python program that implements multilayer perceptron and convolutional neural network in order to classify image data.
+Using python to implement multilayer perceptron and convolutional neural network in order to classify image data.